 With the structured support of rehabilitation therapists, rehab programmes are instrumental in helping adults to conquer their addiction so they may live a new life free from the pain it brings to them and those around them.

 As an evolution of the traditional rehab model, Dayhab is available at approximately one-tenth the price of traditional residential rehab.
 It incorporates modern techniques such as Cognitive Behavioural Therapy, blending these methods with an intensive programme that involves one-to-one and group work.

 Beyond the price difference, Dayhab is simply more practical for individuals with commitments to work and family that cannot be stopped so that rehab can be attended.
 This makes the Dayhab model available to more "average" adults who cannot afford the luxury of putting life on hold, or the finances to do so, so that recovery can happen.
 If you are not sure whether you need dayhab, you can learn more here.

-Some clients of Help Me Stop may be unwilling or unable to attend our full Dayhab programme.
+Some clients of Help Me Stop may be unwilling or unable to attend our face to face Dayhab programme.
 This is particularly true presently due to government mandates regarding the coronavirus (COVID-19) outbreak in the UK and worldwide.

-Our online Dayhab model is a six-week remote course that involves two groups a day (Mon - Fri) and two one-to-one sessions per week.
+Our online Dayhab model is a six-week remote course that involves 8 groups a week (Mon - Fri) and two one-to-one sessions per week.
 The sessions are provided either in the mornings or evenings to increase the opportunty to fit it around work or homelife.
-Further support is available through online family and aftercare programmes which provide more specialist assistance..
+Further support is available through online family and aftercare programmes which provide more specialist assistance.